haodeng/techy-notes/k8s/k8s_tutorials.md

     # confirm that the app is still running with a curl inside the pod
     kubectl exec -ti $POD_NAME -- curl localhost:8080

+# Scaling an application
+Scaling is accomplished by changing the number of replicas in a Deployment Scaling out a Deployment will ensure new Pods are created and scheduled to Nodes with available resources.
+Scaling will increase the number of Pods to the new desired state.
+Services have an integrated load-balancer that will distribute network traffic to all Pods of an exposed Deployment.
+Services will monitor continuously the running Pods using endpoints, to ensure the traffic is sent only to available Pods.

+    # To see the ReplicaSet created by the Deployment
+    kubectl get rs
+the name of the ReplicaSet is always formatted as [DEPLOYMENT-NAME]-[RANDOM-STRING]

+    # scale the Deployment to 4 replicas.
+    kubectl scale deployments/kubernetes-bootcamp --replicas=4

+    # check. we have 4 instances of the application available
+    kubectl get deployments

+    # There are 4 Pods now, with different IP addresses.
+    kubectl get pods -o wide

+    # The change was registered in the Deployment events log.
+    kubectl describe deployments/kubernetes-bootcamp

+# Performing a Rolling Update